prathyusha646/tic-tac-toe/README.md

   - Gesture Detector
 - :scroll: Created methods for Winner, Runner and Draws.
   - Checks the rows, columns for the winner and runner.
 If the game is not over it gives an option to draw.
-  - After the completion of one round the result will be poped up and then we can play the game again.
+  - After the completion of one round the result will be popped up and then we can play the game again.